-On Saturday, FanDuel joined fellow daily fantasy sports giant and sports betting neophytes DraftKings – as well as Sugarhouse Sportsbook and playMGM – in offering New Jersey residents mobile sports betting.
+On Saturday, FanDuel joined fellow daily fantasy sports giant and sports betting neophytes DraftKings – as well as Sugarhouse Sportsbook and BetMGM – in offering mobile sports betting in New Jersey.

-William Hill also soft-launched its NJ sports betting app on Saturday, bringing the total number of online sports betting options in the state to five.
+The William Hill sports app also soft-launched on Saturday, bringing the total number of online sports betting options in the state to five.

 The debut of FanDuel’s online sportsbook comes nearly 50 days after the company saw its first retail location inside the Meadowlands Racetrack open on July 14.
 After some early hiccups related to payouts and pricing, the sportsbook had generated over $1.3 million in revenue by the end of month.